"It's still early days" says underdog UK leadership candidate Sunak | Politics

 - United Kingdom

-Former British finance minister Rishi Sunak said it was still "early days" in the leadership contest to replace Prime Minister Boris Johnson, a day after an opinion poll showed him trailing far behind his rival, Liz Truss.
+Former British finance minister Rishi Sunak said it was still "early days" in the leadership contest to replace Prime Minister Boris Johnson, a day after an opinion poll showed him trailing rival Liz Truss by 34 points.

+The ruling Conservative Party is choosing a new leader after Johnson was forced to announce his resignation when ministers resigned en masse from his government citing a series of scandals and missteps over the last 12 months.
+Sunak, whose resignation helped trigger Johnson's downfall, and Foreign Secretary Truss are the two remaining candidates in the contest.
+The party's members will vote by postal ballot over the next few weeks with a winner announced on Sept.
+5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)